 Work on the dog park will incorporate the construction of a new roundabout, entranceway, access road and car park around the intersection of Second Avenue and Mannow Avenue.

-Construction work is underway including a new roundabout at Mannow and Second Avenue.
-Opening of the dog park is planned for early 2020, allowing the new lawn, plants and trees to be ready for visitors.
+Construction work is now complete including a new roundabout at Mannow and Second Avenue.
+Opening of the dog park is planned for Saturday 22 February 2020, allowing the new lawn, plants and trees to be ready for visitors.

 - Roundabout construction works and traffic control to start on 11 November 2019